 These words wake up my foolish thinking — the traitorous pride inside me.
 I can’t plow through any desert without rest, no matter how much I convince myself and the world around me that I’m not tired.

 Jeff Jochum, one of my long time business mentors, once said to me “Me Ra, you need to always remind yourself that you are the boss.
 You decided to run your own business because you wanted to be the boss.

 But like most small business owners, the business starts to dictate your time

 and you feel like you are working for the business — a slave to it versus the business working for you.
 When this happens, you need to find the most high pressured moment of your week, and go see a movie — go rest — in the middle of the day.
 Tell only Brian and escape, and by doing so you show yourself that the world will not come to an end if if you rest.
 That you can walk away for two, three hours, and everyone will still be waiting when you come back.
 The demands will still be there, but you will have been refreshed.”

 Cast your cares…

 When I went to a movie in the middle of the day by myself, I almost had a panic attack.
 I truly thought that if I took those two hours off everything we’d built would POOF.
 I believed it was impossible to walk away during the most high stress hours of my day.
 It took half the movie before I stopped breathing into a paper brown bag.
 The “one” other person in the theater must have thought I was nuts. (there wasn’t really a paper brown bag, but you get it.)

 There are some seasons in life when I feel like I’m living the truths…

 of having faith, believing, trusting and resting with ease.
-And then there are other seasons when I must remind myself multiple times through the day that this burden is to heavy to carry without rest.
+And then there are other seasons.
+Seasons when I must remind myself multiple times a day that this burden is to heavy to carry without rest.
 Cast your cares my heart whispers.

 What is most striking is that only when I risk casting my cares do I experience being cared for.